The 3021N Demodulator Card (Part 5)

 Basic Demodulator Blocks

-The digitized IF is sampled at 48 kHz, and is centered at 12 kHz.
+The digitised IF is sampled at 48 kHz, and is centered at 12 kHz.
 The signal is routed through a 20th order IF band-pass filter and AGCed to prevent saturation and compensate for level mismatches.
 These sharp filters may be removed or slackened later since the new 2nd IF Processor already does this job.

 A TODO is to both adjust these filters, but also work out a filter-coefficient calculator; at present these filters are adjusted to match the selected IF filter and mode, but this is done using lookup-tables.
+At the time of writing, ADI has not published calculator code for the high order filter blocks, but they appear to be a chain of 2nd order filters based on the memory layout.

 The filters and modes are adjusted based on the combination of demodulator modes and filter selections made on the front panel.